thu-ml/RDT2/README.md

 | Fine-Tuning (LoRA) |   -     | > 32 GB | A100 (40GB)           |
 | Fine-Tuning (Full) |   -    |  > 80 GB  | A100 (80GB) / H100 / B200|

-As for zero-shot deployment, you need to purchase the designated _end effector_ and _camera_, and 3D print the corresponding _camera stand_ and _flange_ according to [Harware installation and Calibration]().
+As for zero-shot deployment, you need to purchase the designated _end effector_ and _camera_, and 3D print the corresponding _camera stand_ and _flange_ according to [Harware Set up and Calibration](#1-important-hard-ware-set-up-and-calibration).

 The repo has been tested with Ubuntu 24.04, we do not currently support other operating systems.